losparviero/grammYLog/README.md

 Logging plugin for the [grammY](https://github.com/grammyjs/grammy) framework!

-### v1.1

-Added log channel support (might be unstable).
-This should be more convenient than console messages.

-_Note:_ This feature is optional and will only work if you've supplied a log channel ID.

 ### Features

 1. Log messages received by your bot to console.
 2. Log message content as well as first name, last name, username and Telegram ID of the sender.
 3. Only text messages are supported.
-In the case of media messages, limited to the text/captions.
 4. For the future, db integrations are possible to implement persistent logs.

 ### Usage